ligioca/task-automation-games/README.md

 - Install dependencies: `npm install`
 - The credentials and URL for the tests must be filled in the `.env` file.

-- If it is the first time running the project, please run `npm run test`
+- If it is the first time running the project, please run `npx playwright install`

 # Without docker:
-- All the tests localy: `npx playwright test`
+- All the tests localy: `npm run test`
-- Specific test localy: `npx playwright test [TEST_PATH]`
+- Specific test localy: `npm run test [TEST_PATH]`

 # With docker:
 WIP